dotnet/EntityFramework.Docs/docs/cli/powershell.rst

       -DataAnnotations [<SwitchParameter>]
           Use DataAnnotation attributes to configure the model where possible.
 If omitted, the output code will use only the fluent API.

+      -Force [<SwitchParameter>]
+          Force scaffolding to overwrite existing files.
+Otherwise, the code will only proceed if no output files would be overwritten.

       -Project <String>
           Specifies the project to use.
 If omitted, the default project is used.